 - Select the Buildings class, and change its Class Name to Developed.

-- Use the Polygon Annotation tool to draw polygons within three road sections, being sure to mark at least one section of a highway.
+- Draw polygons within three road sections, being sure to mark at least one section of a highway.

 The Preview Window should show that roads and buildings are part of the new Developed class.